Membership and Dues

 - Expenditures for non-budgeted items shall be made in accordance with CNAP’s Finance Policy.

-- The Treasurer is responsible for working with a certified public accountant or another qualified person to prepare and file required tax forms, including an annual federal tax report, 1099 forms as required by federal tax law, and if taxable items are sold, state sales tax forms, as required by Texas law.
+- The Treasurer is responsible for working with a certified public accountant or another qualified person to prepare and file required tax forms, including an annual federal tax report (due by May 15th each year), 1099 forms as required by federal tax law (due by January 31 each year, and if taxable items are sold, state sales tax forms, as required by Texas law (due January 20 each year).

 - The Treasurer, in cooperation with the CEO, prepares quarterly reports on CNAP’s sales of A Guide for APRN Practice in Texas and submits the report with payment of 50% of the profits to Texas Nurse Practitioners, in accordance with the APRN Guide Agreement.